 - 4.1.1 The basis for fixing the trustee's remuneration is set out in Rule 18.16 of the Insolvency (England and Wales) Rules 2016.
-The Rule states that the basis of remuneration must be fixed: - As a percentage of the value of the assets which are realised or distributed or both, by the trustee - By reference to the time properly given by the trustee and his staff in attending to matters arising in the bankruptcy, or

-- As a set amount. - 4.1.2 Any combination of these bases may be used to fix the remuneration and different bases may be used for different things done by the trustee.
-Where the remuneration is fixed as a percentage, different percentages may be used for different things done by the trustee.
+The Rule states that the basis of remuneration must be fixed: - As a percentage of the value of the assets which are realised or distributed or both, by the trustee - By reference to the time properly given by the trustee and their staff in attending to matters arising in the bankruptcy, or - As a set amount. - 4.1.2 Any combination of these bases may be used to fix the remuneration and different bases may be used for different things done by the trustee.
+Where the remuneration is fixed as a percentage, different percentages may be used for different things done by the trustee. - 4.1.3 Where remuneration is sought on more than one basis by the trustee, it should be clearly stated to which part of the trustee's activities each basis relates. - 4.1.4 Payments to a trustee from a bankrupt's estate should be fair and reasonable reflections of the work necessarily and properly undertaken in respect of the trustee's appointment.
+These payments should not be approved by any party with whom the trustee has a professional or personal relationship which gives rise to a conflict of interest.
+Those responsible for approving payments from a bankrupt's estate to a trustee or their associates should be provided with sufficient information to enable them to make an informed judgement about the reasonableness of the trustee's requests. - 4.1.5 Information provided by the trustee should be presented in a manner which is transparent, consistent throughout the life of the appointment and useful to creditors and other interested parties, whilst being proportionate to the circumstances of the appointment.